asadahimeka/yandere-masonry/README.en.md

 #### Output Download Address

-In waterfall mode, you can use the `输出下载地址` function to save the image address TXT and then use Thunder, IDM, wget, etc. to download in batches, see https://github.com/FoXZilla/Pxer/issues/8
+In waterfall mode, you can use the `Output download links` function to save the image address TXT and then use Thunder, IDM, wget, etc. to download in batches, see https://github.com/FoXZilla/Pxer/issues/8

 #### Topbar action